-WhatsApp was banned in Brazil which results in removing approximately 94 million people off the system after the company (Facebook) refused to comply with court orders to hand over the logs of WhatsApp messaging in the governments war on drugs.
+WhatsApp was banned in Brazil which results in removing approximately 94 million people off the system after the company (Facebook) refused to comply with court orders to hand over the logs of WhatsApp messaging in the government’s war on drugs.

 WhatsApp has also been previously banned in Bangladesh (along with other social media platforms too) as a result of political instability.

 A security researcher, Bas Bosschert, was able to demonstrate that WhatsApp was vulnerable to being hacked.
-The WhatsApp hacking tool was called WhatsSpy and was able to track targets status online and edit/ view their privacy settings and more.
+The WhatsApp hacking tool was called WhatsSpy and was able to track target status online and edit/ view their privacy settings and more.

 All told, WhatsApp has a reputation as not being completely secure compared to the other end-to-end mobile encryption apps on the market.

-Available for download since July 2016, Signal is a free end-to-end encryption that works on both iOS and Android.
+Available for download since July 2016, Signal is free end-to-end encryption that works on both iOS and Android.

 Edward Snowden made Signal popular by stating that he used it for his communication.